diegoh/ender3-max-gcode/src/marlin/Marlin.md

-# Config for Ender 3 Max
+# Marlin Config for Ender 3 Max

 Personal notes about marlin firmware config, instructions to set the correct z-offset for the BLTouch probe, and Cura start/end commands.